I’m of two minds when it comes to finishing stuff—I both like and don’t like it.

 For example, I’ve been working on the above pin loom project for my young neighbor since May.
 I liked finishing it—not because I don’t like making things for my friends, but I don’t like having an obligation or assignment hanging over me.
 Makes me feel like I can’t work on anything else (even though I do anyway).

 While I work on my projects I watch movies or listen to books.
 I’ve been watching Wild At Heart on Amazon Prime free TV.
-By the time the series neared the end, I felt like, “Enough already; just put us out of our misery.”
-Tired of watching Danny Trevanion act more like DCI Banks than his usual kind self, I liked finishing that show.
-(I’m feeling the same way about Heartland and McLeod’s Daughters as I get nearer the end of those series as well.)
-But I’m also listening to the Harry Potter books on CD.
+By the time the series neared the end, I was ready—I think the show’s writers and producers were too.
+It was sad seeing Danny Trevanion act more like DCI Banks than his usual kind self.
+I’m also listening to the Harry Potter books on CD.
 I’ve read the books and listened to them before, seen all the movies many times, but now that I’m about to begin the fourth book, I’m starting to not like it that soon I’ll be finishing them (again).

 Last month I finished knitting this scarf, started a few years ago.
 (My interest in knitting waxes and wanes.)
 It’s not exactly scarf weather, but I sometimes throw it over my shoulders in the evening while I’m knitting, crocheting, or weaving something else.
 It’s very soft, but I wish it were wider.
 I knit VERY slowly, so I’m taking my time choosing my next project (want to REALLY like it when it’s finished, but also like it while I’m making it).